john-judge/Remote-Camera-Pod/README.md

 # Additional Information

-This was my first project working with Python back in 2015.
+This was my first project working with Python back in 2015, intended for HDRunners.com.
 I created this repo to avoid losing this project; I'm not currently planning to improve it (although it could be improved and cleaned up in a multitude of ways).
 This was only a small scripting project but easily could be a very ambitious operation.